HVIP Program Definitions Guide

 Grantee

-“Grantee” for the purposes of this program means the entity selected by CARB via competitive solicitation to administer HVIP.
-The responsibilities of the Grantee are described in this Implementation Manual and in the grant agreement between CARB and the Grantee.
-The Grantee is responsible for ensuring it and its HVIP subcontractors meet all project requirements.
+The entity selected by CARB via competitive solicitation to administer HVIP.
+The Grantee is responsible for ensuring the program and its HVIP subcontractors meet all project requirements.

 Gross Vehicle Weight Rating (GVWR)